 The other eye can be safely operated anytime after 5-7 days depending on patient’s choice & level of eye comfort.
 Surgery can be safely done in ANY SEASON.
 Hot/Rainy season should only matter to those who don't even have a proper roof over their heads !!!

 Q2.
 What is the difference between Non- Foldable & Foldable lenses?
 Any difference between an Aspheric & Yellow Aspheric lens?

 A non-foldable lens is much cheaper but needs 6.5-7 mm of Large incision size which will require ‘Sutures’ to close.
 So we don’t recommend it with Phaco technique which is meant for sutureless surgery.
-A foldable lens goes through a 2.5-3mm Phaco incision itself which is self sealing and doesn’t require any sutures.
+A foldable lens goes through a 2.5-3mm Phaco incision itself which is made in a "self sealing" manner and doesn’t require any sutures to close it.
 There are different kinds of foldable lenses available both in Indian (Export) & Imported variety (Imported lenses being much more costly).